zaneclaes/switchboard/README.md

 * `https?://:mydomain.com:my-cluster` will instead listen on `http://dev.mydomain.com`
 * `wss!://test!:mydomain.com:my-cluster` will _still listen on_ `https://test.mydomain.com` (no change)

-## Certificate Generation
+## Observability

-If the `https` or `wss` schema is used for any ingress, and the `email` variable is provided, Switchboard will attempt to use LetsEncrypt to generate a certificate.
+If the `stats_type` configuration is set to `statsd`, the `statsd_exporter` will automatically be started.
+It will receive traffic from Envoy on port `9125` and publish metrics on port `9102`, meaning that these ports become reserved and clients like Prometheus can connect to `{IP}:9125/metrics`.

 ## Authorization

 If the `auth_port` configuration is provided, Switchboard will automatically create a self-managed authorization server to protect access to given domains.
 It will look for yaml files in `/etc/switchboard/authorizations/` which match the domain name being accessed.

 Note: using the `authorization` feature automatically creates a GRPC cluster named `ext-authz`, powered by an internal Go server, and checks with this server before processing any request.

+## Certificate Generation

+If the `https` or `wss` schema is used for any ingress, and the `email` variable is provided, Switchboard will attempt to use LetsEncrypt to generate a certificate.

 ### Examples